Renting To Family Members: The Law In The UK

 Put simply, a lender may believe:

-• You may be more lenient with a family member as a tenant than a stranger;
+• You may be more lenient with a family member as a tenant than a stranger

-• If the family member is not a responsible tenant, you may have issues imposing rules and even evicting them;
+• If the family member is not a responsible tenant, you may have issues imposing rules and even evicting them

-• The lender may believe that you will charge less than the market rate to a friend or family member.
+• The lender may believe that you will charge less than the market rate to a friend or family member

 Whether you are renting to strangers or to a family member, you always need a tenancy agreement.

+A tenancy agreement puts in writing what’s expected from the tenant and from you as a landlord.
 The agreement also makes clear what the rent is and when it needs to be paid.

-A tenancy agreement will also help deal with potential disagreements in the future and it’s a good idea to have an inventory carried out, so the condition of the property is recorded, as well as its contents before your family member moves in as a tenant.
+It’s a good idea to have an inventory carried out, so the condition of the property is recorded, as well as its contents before your family member moves in as a tenant.

-• Place their tenant’s deposit into a government recognised deposit scheme – this is a legal requirement;
+• Place their tenant’s deposit into a government recognised deposit scheme – this is a legal requirement

-• As the landlord, you must tell your tenant where their deposit is being held;
+• As the landlord, you must tell your tenant where their deposit is being held

-• The tenant must be informed of where their deposit is within 30 days of moving in.
+• The tenant must be informed of where their deposit is within 30 days of moving in

 Also, you should read the Tenant Fees Act 2019 because landlords are restricted from charging tenants for some damage including wear and tear issues.